Cyrille37/OsmApiViewer/README.md

 OsmApiViewer
 ===========

-A simple piece of Javascript to query and display OSM data with xapi queries
+A simple piece of Javascript to query and display OSM data with some API queries (xapi, oapi).